depicted-candela/TransitionalSQL/solutions/9_plSqlFusion.md

 <div class="solution-box pitfall-box">
 <h4>Solution Insight</h4>
 <ul>
     <li><strong>Contrast:</strong> The "queue table" is a common but flawed pattern.
-It requires complex, error-prone application logic: manual state management (the <code>status</code> column), explicit row-level locking (`FOR UPDATE SKIP LOCKED`) to handle concurrency, and multiple commits which break atomicity.
+It requires complex, error-prone application logic: manual state management (the <code>status</code> column), explicit row-level locking (<code>FOR UPDATE SKIP LOCKED</code>) to handle concurrency, and multiple commits which break atomicity.
 If the session crashes after marking the job as 'PROCESSING' but before marking it 'DONE', the job is lost forever without complex recovery logic.</li>
     <li><strong>The Oracle AQ Way:</strong> A single <code>DBMS_AQ.DEQUEUE</code> call replaces all of that fragile logic.
 It atomically finds, locks, and delivers the next available message.
 The transactional nature, as shown in the previous exercise, provides built-in recovery and guaranteed delivery, making it vastly more robust and efficient.</li>
 </ul>
 </div>